benjamin-kraatz/moneyform/README.md

 Obviously this is not the best base to calculate prices, for example.

 Here comes **Moneyform**.
 All money values are stored in cents.
-A formatter in frontend should the ever set the separator at the second-last position, like this:
+A formatter in frontend should then ever set the separator at the second-last position, like this:

 - `0,02 €`      for a Moneyform of 2
 - `4,00 €`      for a Moneyform of 400
 - `0,53 €`      for a Moneyform of 53
 - `2208,14 €`   for a Moneyform of 220814

+> No `float`s, just `int`s.
+It's core, for bills